Ground-breaking ceremony for new student village

 The new development will triple the amount of student housing on the East Slope site from around 600 beds to more than 2,000.
 A new Students’ Union building and student amenities will also be located in the village.

-A current East Slope resident, Vida Obeng, was a special guest at the ceremony.
+A current East Slope resident, postgraduate student Vida Obeng, was a special guest at the ceremony.

 Professor Davies said: “This is an exciting milestone in our plans to deliver an outstanding university experience for all our students.

 “A key part of this is giving more of our students the opportunity to live on campus in high-quality accommodation, and providing a fantastic, purpose-built new home for our Students’ Union.

 “It’s great to see this work get under way.”

 David Swarbrick, Managing Director of Balfour Beatty Investments, said:

 “This event marks the start of construction of the East Slope Residences project and a significant milestone in our partnership with the University.
 This partnership allows Balfour Beatty to bring to the project its extensive experience in the design, funding, construction and operation of high-quality accommodation which will contribute to the student experience while at university.